logo for integrity-tile-and-grout-cleaning.com

 Recipe #2

-Recipe #2 uses vinegar, which is acidic, and should not be used on marble, limestone or travertine.
+This recipe uses vinegar, which is acidic, and should not be used on marble, limestone or travertine tile.

 1/4 cup salt